LLNL/RAJA/README.md

 Mailing List
 -----------------

-Interested in keep up with RAJA or communicating with its developers and users?
-Please join our mailing list over at Google Groups:
+Interested in keeping up with RAJA or communicating with its developers and users?
+Please join our mailing list at Google Groups:
 - [RAJA Google Group](https://groups.google.com/forum/#!forum/raja-users)

 If you have questions, find a bug, or have ideas about expanding the